-- (1) A breakdown of the vested and unvested awards and brief details of the plans under which the awards were made can be found in Table 8 and its notes Outstanding Scheme Interest Awards during 2014 on pages 104-105 of this Report. - (2) In addition to the above shareholdings and interests Brian Purves, Andrew Beaden and Peter Haslehurst also have interests in the deferred shares of £0.0001 of the Company details of which can be found in the Notes to Table 13 above. - (3) Shares are Matching Shares held in the U.K. SIP which are forfeited if not held for three years or if the participant leaves other than for redundancy or retirement.
-Includes 1 dividend ADS acquired by dividend re-investment. - (4) Unvested Options subject to performance conditions are shown at target.
-Details of awards that can be vested if stretch levels are achieved can be found in Note 1 to Table 6.
-The first EPS targets that would have led to the vesting of one third of the awards were tested as at 31 December 2014 and were determined as not met after the year end in consequence of which 14,000 of the target awards for Brian Purves and 5,900 of the target awards for Andrew Beaden have lapsed together with the corresponding stretch awards.
+- (1) A breakdown of the vested and unvested awards and brief details of the plans under which the awards were made can be found in Table 6 and its notes Outstanding Share Awards During 2015 on page 107 of this report. - (2) In addition to the above shareholdings and interests Brian Purves, Andrew Beaden and Peter Haslehurst also have interests in the deferred shares of £0.0001 of the Company details of which can be found in the Notes to Table 13 above.